 Urticaria was reported in 0.7% of Saxenda®-treated patients and 0.5% of placebo-treated patients.
 Anaphylactic reactions, asthma, bronchial hyperreactivity, bronchospasm, oropharyngeal swelling, facial swelling, angioedema, pharyngeal edema, type IV hypersensitivity reactions have been reported in patients treated with liraglutide in clinical trials.
-Cases of anaphylactic reactions, dyspnea, and edema have been reported with marketed use of liraglutide.
+Cases of anaphylactic reactions with additional symptoms such as hypotension, palpitations, dyspnea, and edema have been reported with marketed use of liradutide.
 Anaphylactic reactions may potentially be life-threatening.